SYZ for index 1 Fano hypersurfaces in projective space

-Let $X$ be an $n$-dimensional projective variety.
+Let $X$ be an $n$-dimensional smooth projective variety.
 It is standard that $X$ admits a finite map to projective space of the same dimension.
-Such a map is obtained for example by composing an embedding to $\mathbb{P}^N$ with a generic linear projection from a codimension $(n+1)$-plane.
-Such finite maps will (almost) always be branched, and a preliminary study of the branch locus will be essential to our construction.
-We restrict ourselves to the following context: \begin{lemma} Let $X$ be a Fano variety and $m>0$ a positive integer such that $mK_X^{-1}$ is very ample.
-Suppose we use this linear system to produce a finite map
+Such a map is obtained for example by composing an embedding to $\mathbb{P}^N$, with a generic linear projection from a codimension $(n+1)$-plane.
+Such finite maps will (almost) always be branched, and a preliminary study of the branch locus is necessary for our purposes.
+We restrict ourselves to the following context:

+\begin{lemma} Let $X$ be a smooth Fano variety and $m>0$ a positive integer such that $\abs{mK_X^{-1}}$ is very ample.
+Suppose we use elements of this linear system to produce a finite map:

-Then the branch locus $B$ of $\phi$ is a (possibly non-reduced) hypersurface of degree:
+Then, the branch locus $B$ of $\phi$ is a (possibly non-reduced) hypersurface of degree:

 \end{lemma}